Education sector in China: How to seize opportunities

 A good SEO is one of the best ways for institutions to stand out on the market and be visible to Chinese students.

 WeChat is the main social network used in China.
-More than 700 million users connect to the application every day and spend an average of 70 minutes a day on.
+With 1.671 billion monthly active users connect to the application and spend an average of 70 minutes a day on

 WeChat is very famous because the application provides access to more than just a messaging service, such as games, online shopping and financial services.